hashgraph/hedera-hts-demo/README.md

 docker-compose up
 ```

-Note: `docker-compose` build is only necessary the first time, or if you make changes to the code or `.env` file to (re)build the images.
+Note: `docker-compose` build is only necessary the first time, or if you make changes to the code to (re)build the images.

 ## I want to build it myself